OPKO Health Inc. (OPK) Shares Down Despite Recent Market Volatility

 OPK’s Market Performance

-The stock of OPKO Health Inc. (OPK) has seen a 8.87% increase in the past week, with a 11.57% rise in the past month, and a 4.65% gain in the past quarter.
-The volatility ratio for the week is 6.92%, and the volatility levels for the past 30 days are at 7.14% for OPK.
-The simple moving average for the last 20 days is 14.41% for OPK stock, with a simple moving average of -27.77% for the last 200 days.
+OPK’s stock has seen a 8.00% increase for the week, with a 13.45% rise in the past month and a 8.00% gain in the past quarter.
+The volatility ratio for the week is 6.61%, and the volatility levels for the past 30 days are at 7.46% for OPKO Health Inc. The simple moving average for the last 20 days is 13.59% for OPK stock, with a simple moving average of -27.45% for the last 200 days.

 Analysts’ Opinion of OPK